2023 Solar Incentives Guide for Hereford, TX - Tax Credits & Rebates

 - between the dates specified by a particular incentive.

-Specific incentives, including those run by the Texas government or by your county/municipality, may have additional qualifications.
-Talk to your local Hereford solar installer to find out what incentives your project will qualify for.
+Specific incentives, including those run by the Texas government or by your county/municipality, could have additional qualifications.
+Get in touch with your local Hereford solar installer to discover what incentives your project may qualify for.

 How much will solar panels save me annually on my electric bill in Hereford?